Crocodylomorpha

 Crocodylomorpha is a group of pseudosuchian archosaurs that includes the crocodilians and their extinct relatives.
 They were the only members of Pseudosuchia to survive the end-Triassic extinction.

-During Mesozoic and early Cenozoic times, crocodylomorphs were far more diverse than they are now.
-Triassic forms were small, lightly built, active terrestrial animals.
-The earliest and most primitive crocodylomorphs are represented by "sphenosuchians", a paraphyletic assemblage containing small-bodied forms with elongated limbs that walked upright, which represents the ancestral morphology of Crocodylomorpha.
+Extinct crocodylomorphs were considerably more ecologically diverse than modern crocodilians.
+The earliest and most primitive crocodylomorphs are represented by "sphenosuchians", a paraphyletic assemblage containing small-bodied, slender forms with elongated limbs that walked upright, which represents the ancestral morphology of Crocodylomorpha.
 These forms persisted until the end of the Jurassic.
-During the Jurassic, Crocodylomorphs morphologically diversified into numerous niches, with the subgroups Neosuchia (which includes modern crocodilians) and the extinct Thalattosuchia adapting to aquatic life.
+During the Jurassic, crocodylomorphs morphologically diversified into numerous niches, with the subgroups Neosuchia (which includes modern crocodilians) and the extinct Thalattosuchia adapting to aquatic life, while some terrestrial groups adopted herbivorous and omnivorous lifestyles.
+Terrestrial crocodylomorphs would continue to co-exist alongside aquatic forms until becoming extinct during the Miocene.